|

 between Front and River, situated in a fine brick building fitted up

 with all up-to-date fixtures.
-Here you get what the doctor orders
+Here you get what the doctor

 and at reasonable prices, and will find fine waiting-rooms where you